smohiuddin/muslim.finance/README.md

 - [AMANX](https://www.saturna.com/amana/income-fund#/overview){:target="_blank"} - Amana Income is a halal mutual fund that invests in stable, dividend-paying companies.
 - [AMAGX](https://www.saturna.com/amana/growth-fund#/overview){:target="_blank"} - Amana Growth invests more aggressively, primarily in tech companies.

-Amana funds provide a great set of stable mutual funds.
 If you have a Fidelity 401K, see the 401K section on how you can invest in these there.

 [Zoya](https://investroo.com/){:target="_blank"} - Find halal stocks